percona/k8spg-docs/docs/index.md

     This is the documentation for the latest release, **{{release}}** ([Release Notes](ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN{{release}}.md)).

-Starting with Percona Server for MySQL is easy.
+Starting with Percona Kubernetes Operator is easy.
 Follow our documentation guides, and you'll be set up in a minute.

 <div data-grid markdown><div data-banner markdown>